It’s difficult. Keeping your business and marketing ahead of the game in 2023 - we get it, it’s difficult.

 Rather than listing five or six questions on the webpage (which is a very common practice), what you can consider doing is record a video and help customers with live demonstration of the answers.

-Thus, for instance, if you are a SaaS reseller, and you often have your customers wondering what it would cost to implement the CRM for their business, you can record a video demonstrating how the volume of data required to be migrated decides the cost.
+Thus, for instance, if you are a SaaS reseller, and you often have your customers wondering what it would cost to implement the CRM for a small business , you can record a video demonstrating how the volume of data required to be migrated decides the cost.

 And yes, it is way more engaging than reading FAQs on the webpage.
 And, do you think that customers go through all the content you have on the webpages?
 We don’t think!